Esri/inspire_open_data/gdb-encoding/GeodatabaseEncoding.md

 This document does not contain specific rules for each INSPIRE theme.
 These are maintained in separate documents to facilitate loosely coupled development cycles and groups.

-Each of the theme-specific encoding rules defines at least one conformance class.
-Any conformance class in a theme encoding rule may define a number of model transformation rules that need to be applied before the encoding process.
+Each of the theme-specific Encoding Rules defines at least one conformance class.
+Any conformance class in a theme Encoding Rule may define a number of Model Transformation rules that need to be applied before the encoding process.
 These transformations are documented in the [Model Transformation Rules](../model-transformations/TransformationRules.md) paper.
 They serve the purpose of adapting the conceptual model (UML) to better match the logical model of the target platform.